Safety Officers

 When do productions need a safety officer?

-Here is the breakdown.
-Chinese Work Safety Law needs safety oversight for shoots involving hazardous activities, stunts, special effects, large crews, or challenging locations.
-Global shoots are specific advised to have qualified safety officers to handle local regulatory needs and make sure crew protection.
+Chinese Work Safety Law calls for safety oversight on any shoot with hazardous work, stunts, special effects, large crews, or tough locations.
+Global shoots are strongly advised to bring qualified safety officers, who handle local rules and keep the crew safe.

 What qualifications do your safety officers have?

-Our safety officers hold recognised Chinese safety certifications and have specific training in film production safety.
-Many have backgrounds in pro safety management with extensive experience at major Chinese studio complexes.
+Our safety officers hold approved Chinese safety certifications and have special training in film safety.
+Many come from professional safety work and have spent years at major Chinese studios.

 What does a risk assessment involve?